GWR01

 A Life Without Access to Intimacy in God's Presence.

-When Jesus cried out, "It is finished," the veil of the temple was rent in two.
-The veil was a fabric curtain of great size and weight which separated the Holy Place from the place called the Holy of Holies, it was only within the Holy of Holies where God would manifest physically after the priests had sufficiently prepared with cleansing and with blood sacrifices.
-God Almighty prior to this time manifested physically in one place for a certain covenant people, the Jews.
-He was their God and the Gentiles were until that time, excluded from fellowship and from covenant.
-This is a scriptural reality that contradicts the beliefs of a Universalist or Deist who maintains that God is and is the same in any religion.
+In the hour when Jesus cried out, "It is finished," the veil of the temple was rent in two.
+This veil was a woven fabric curtain of great size and weight which separated the Holy Place from the place called the Holy of Holies, it was within the Holy of Holies where God would manifest physically meeting with a priest had sufficiently prepared with rituals of cleansing and with blood sacrifices.
+God Almighty prior in the time of temple worship manifested physically in one place for the covenant people, the Jews.
+Jehovah was revealed to Israel as their God and other kindred, tribes and nations, the Gentiles were excluded from fellowship and from covenant.
+The Messiah was him to was to come and rule and reighn as King of the Jews.
+This scriptural reality contradicts the beliefs of a Universalist or Deist who maintains that God has always been a God of every religion and religion.

 What was finished?
 Until this moment,